idlemoor/distcc-tools/README.md

 * arm-x-toolchain (gcc and g++ cross compiler for Slackware ARM)

-* gcc-legacy (old versions of gcc/g++/gfortran/objc)
+* gcc-legacy (old versions of gcc/g++/objc)

 ## distcc-masq-client

-This package sets up a 'masquerade mode' distcc client for gcc (including g++, objc and gfortran) and clang/clang++.
+This package sets up a 'masquerade mode' distcc client for gcc (including g++ and objc) and clang/clang++.

-From Slackware 14.2 onwards, this package also integrates full support for ccache (including ccache without distcc), although ccache is not enabled by default (see below).
+With Slackware 14.2, this package also integrates full support for ccache (including ccache without distcc), although ccache is not enabled by default (see below).

 #### Configuring distcc